-South Bend seemed like a good meeting point because it was a few hours from both of us.
+South Bend seemed like a good meeting point because it was only a few hours from both of us.
 I decided that my husband and I should make the most of it and explore for a bit while we were kidless for a few hours.

 You can’t visit South Bend without checking out this popular university on a gorgeous campus.
 Warning: you will probably want to watch the movie Rudy again after a visit.

-The Golden Dome, Basilica of the Sacred Heart, and Touchdown Jesus, were a few of the highlights.
+The Golden Dome, Basilica of the Sacred Heart, and “Touchdown Jesus”, were a few of the highlights.

-This is one of the coolest, unique, and low cost downtown adventures that I’ve ever tried.
+This is one of the coolest, unique, and low-cost downtown adventures that I’ve ever tried.
 How often can you say that you went whitewater rafting….downtown!

 We enjoyed this adventure so much that we went a second time when our kids arrived in town.

-3rd stop- Sample lots of Chocolate and enjoy a meal at The South Bend Chocolate Cafe located at 122 S Michigan St and then take a chocolate factory and museum tour of The South Bend Chocolate Company- located at 3300 West Sample Street–
+And enjoy a meal at The South Bend Chocolate Cafe located at 122 S Michigan St and then take a chocolate factory and museum tour of The South Bend Chocolate Company- located at 3300 West Sample Street–

-We missed the Chocolate Factory and Museum Tour because it wasn’t open on Sunday but we still enjoyed a nice meal and some sweet treats at the Chocolate Cafe.
+We missed the South Bend Chocolate Factory and Museum Tour because it wasn’t open on Sunday when we visited.
+We still enjoyed a nice meal and some sweet treats at the Chocolate Cafe.

 The two locations are about 5 minutes apart.
-You can choose a free 20 minute tour or a 45 minute inside scoop tour for a small fee.
+You can choose a free 20-minute tour or a 45 minute inside scoop tour for a small fee.
 Check the website for tour times and days.